 Mark McGovern (Hybrid 3)

-Dr. Mark McGovern is a Professor in the Department of Psychiatry and Behavioral Sciences, and in the Department of Medicine at Stanford University School of Medicine.
+Mark McGovern, PhD, is a Professor in the Department of Psychiatry and Behavioral Sciences, and in the Department of Medicine at Stanford University School of Medicine.
 He is the Co-Chief of the Division of Public Mental Health and Population Sciences (Psychiatry) and Medical Director of Integrated Behavioral Health in the Division of Primary Care and Population Health (Medicine).
 He is Core Faculty at the NIH implementation Research Institute where he mentors NIDA Fellows, and a standing member of the NIDA study section on Interventions for the Prevention and Treatment of Addiction.

 Topic: Point/Counterpoint: It’s Time to X the Waiver vs. Patients with Opioid Use Disorder Deserve Trained Providers